Powerlearnproject/se-day1-assignment-Okweso/README.md

 **Testing:** this phase involves conducting several tests tp ensure the software meets quality standards and functional requirements.

-**Deployment:*8 this is the phase where the product is released to the users and customers.
+**Deployment:** this is the phase where the product is released to the users and customers.

 **Maintenance:** this involves providing the ongoing, update, and enhancements to the software product after deployment.